SharePoint Connector Documentation

 2. Add New Connector:

-3. Toggle "Only Pull Folder" to "Yes".
-Provide the new user's Microsoft email and password, then click Save.
+3. Select "Username + Password" from the 'Authentication Type' dropdown.
+Provide the new user's Microsoft email and password, then click Create.

 1. Verify Connector Status: